 Before COVID-19 shut everything down, Container Solutions was growing extremely fast, having a goal to hire more than 100 new engineers in 2020.

-Now, like most companies that were hit by COVID’s impact, we went into a hiring freeze.
-But we pride ourselves on our hiring process and we know that once the crisis lifts, we’ll need to keep bringing awesome engineers on board.
+Instead, like most companies that were hit by COVID’s impact, we went into a hiring freeze initially.
+But we pride ourselves on our hiring process and we are slowly starting to hire again.

 One of the questions we’re asking ourselves in hiring is, What will recruitment look like after the crisis?